OLE-TRAINING/ole-qa-web/README.md

 2.Download the files in these repository(and extract if necessary).
 You'll need to see jars.class on the files

-3.Import a new Maven Project to Eclipse IDE
+3.Import files in new Maven Project to Eclipse IDE

 4.run FlowTestNotLogged.java(in tests) as JUnit test
   or